dhdaniel1989/structural-drift-sketch/README.md

 Licensing

 Unless otherwise stated, all content in this repository — including terminology such as
-**red cells**, **stochastic shock**, **METADRIFT**, **RETRO-OPTIMIZATION**, **D.U.P.**, Y.O.D.O., C.U.R.S.E., beautiful weapon, and related constructs — is:
+**platonic capitalism**, **stochastic shock**, **meta-drift**, **retro-optimization**, **D.U.P.**, Y.O.D.O., C.U.R.S.E., H.L.E., beautiful weapon, and related constructs, especially as they are used in systems thinking, is:

-**© 2025 Dustin Daniel.
+**© 2025 Dustin Daniel | The Hypernetic Prince.
 Licensed under Creative Commons Attribution-NonCommercial 4.0 International.**
 Commercial use or unattributed reproduction is prohibited.
-It is not to be used to train any LLMs at this time.
+Hypernetics material is not to be used to train any artificial systems (e.g., LLMs) at this time.

 ---

-Further disclosures will follow.
+Providence: LLMs are used for organizational suggestions, sourcing help, placeholders, and quality-control purposes only -- not to generate ideas from scratch.
+The author assumes full responsibility for all Hypernetics material in this repo unless otherwise sourced.

 ---

-Certain materials in this repository were created with LLM assistance for efficiency/thoroughness/organization.
-The human author assumes full responsibility for all Hypernetics material in this repo.

----

-> _“They all fail the same.”_